Invariant measures concentrated on countable structures: Preliminaries

 \subsection{Pithy $\Pi_2$ theories}

 \ \\

-Countable theories consisting of ``extension axioms'' will play a crucial role in our main construction.
+Countable theories consisting of ``extension axioms'' will play a crucial role in our main construction in Section~\ref{existence}.
 In fact, we will work with a notion of ``one-point extension axioms''\!, which allows us to realize witnesses for all possible finite configurations, one element at a time.
-In a sense that we make precise here, an arbitrary countable theory of $\Lwow(L)$ is equivalent to a countable theory (in an expanded language) consisting only of one-point extension axioms.
-We note that Hoover \cite{MR854036} makes use of a similar transformation to a theory consisting of one-point extension axioms, in the course of studying asymptotic probabilities in classes of finite structures.
+In a sense that we make precise in \S\ref{canonical language}, an arbitrary countable structure is essentially equivalent to one (in a different language) admitting an axiomatization consisting only of one-point extension axioms.

 \begin{definition} A sentence in $\Lwow(L)$ is $\Pi_2$ when it is of the form $(\forall \xx)(\exists \yy)\psi(\xx, \yy)$, where the (possibly empty) tuple $\xx\yy$ consists of distinct variables, and $\psi(\xx,\yy)$ is quantifier-free.
 A countable theory $T$ of $\Lwow(L)$ is $\Pi_2$ when every sentence $\varphi\in T$ is $\Pi_2$. \end{definition}